SITE MENU

 Vehicle ferries:

-Northlink Orkney & Shetland Ferries Limited operate 3 services.
+NorthLink Ferries operate 3 services.
 Vehicles should be booked in advance.
 Telephone: 0845 6000 449.

-Foot passengers should note that the new Kirkwall (Hatston) ferry terminal is situated some 2 miles out of town.
+Foot passengers should note that the Kirkwall (Hatston) ferry terminal is situated some 2 miles out of town.

 Passenger ferry: